 An exchange rate can change very rapidly, sometimes several times a second, so there’s a lot of action going on 24 hours a day, 5 days a week.
 In general, the currency exchange rates reflect the health of countries' economies.
-If Europe’s economy is going better than the US economy, the euro will go up compared to the dollar (EUR/USD ↑) and vice-versa.
+If the economies of the Eurozone are doing better than the US economy, the euro will go up compared to the dollar (EUR/USD ↑) and vice-versa.

 Here's an example of a FOREX trade.
 You decide to buy 1 000 euros against US dollars.
 The EUR/USD exchange rate at which you can BUY at this moment is 1.4500 so you pay $1 450.

 Later, the EUR/USD exchange rate at which you can SELL euros for US dollars is 1.5500.
 You sell your €1 000 and get $1 550.
 Having started with $1 450, you now have $1 550 – you’ve made a profit of $100.
 Alternatively, the EUR/USD exchange rate at which you can SELL euros for US dollars is 1.3500.
 You sell your €1 000 and get $1 350.
 Having started with $1 450, you now have $1 350 – you’ve made a loss of $100.

 That’s how money is made on the FOREX market.
 In practice, this operation will take you only a few clicks.

 If you look at the FOREX quotes on your trading platform you will see that there are 2 prices for each currency pair.
 One is the price at which you can buy, referred to as the "ask price", and the other is the price at which you can sell, referred to as the "bid price".
 The difference between those two prices is known as the spread.
 The ask price is always higher than the bid price.